 - Every magician starts with four personal mana every day

-- You cannot cast spells while wearing armour
+- You cannot cast spells while wearing armour other than a helmet

 - All spells require vocals clearly audible to everyone within a few metres